 Today, and in a world as globalized as ours, everything related to privacy and the rights of Internet users has to be taken very seriously.

-What is the famous GDPR or RGPD?
+What is the Famous GDPR?

 When someone makes a comment on any article on your blog, they must give their name and email.